yyjpro/oneAPI-GMRES/README.md

 3. qsub -I -l nodes=1:fpga_runtime:arria10:ppn=2 -d . (this command can be ignored)
 4. ./fpgaemu wang3.mtx

+Attention: this way is aborted, just to refer in the future.
 Compile and run this program in FPGA hardware:
 It is a little different from emulator, running on the hardware needs batch job.
 1. create script file job.sh like: